Houston Olecranon Bursitis Treatment

 Diagnosis & Treatment

 Treatment for Acute Bursitis (sudden) may include; padded dressing and anti-inflammatory medication, drainage of excess fluid in the sac with a needle, and injections of medication such as cortisone to decrease inflammation and swelling.
-For Chronic Bursitis (persistent), treatment may include; educating on behavior changes (avoid leaning on the elbows, protecting the elbows during sports activities with elbow pads), anti-inflammatory medications; antibiotic medications to treat an infection if present, and surgery to drain or remove the bursa.
+For Chronic Bursitis (persistent), treatment may include; educating on behavior changes (avoid leaning on the elbows, protecting the elbows during sports activities with elbow pads), anti-inflammatory medications or antibiotic medications to treat an infection if present, and surgery to drain or remove the bursa.